We go through the different parts of the cardiovascular system and how it works.

 The cardiovascular system supplies oxygen from the lungs to the tissues around the body.
 It also transports carbon dioxide, a waste product, from the body to the lungs.
 Breathing out then removes carbon dioxide from the body.

-The cardiovascular system is your:
+The cardiovascular system involves your:

 When blood reaches the capillaries in your tissues it releases oxygen, which cells use to make energy.
 These cells release waste products, such as carbon dioxide and water, which your blood absorbs and carries away.